Honor Code Information

 When a Faculty Member Suspects a Violation

 The easiest way to initiate a case is to use the “Possible Honor Code Violation” reporting form, which can be found here.
 The faculty member will be asked to submit a letter of complaint that should provide details and evidence of the possible violation including copies of relevant materials with passages appropriately highlighted.
-If you have any questions you can also contact Tara McKee, Associate Dean of Students for Academics (315-859-4600 or email@example.com).
+If you have any questions, you can also contact the Associate Dean of Students for Academics (315-859-4600).

 The Process in Brief